 shifts the emphasis from verbal exchange to more manageable means of communicating, relating and expressing

-helps client and therapist find a shared language that enables the client to connect, find meaning, feel understood and express themselves
+helps client and therapist find a shared language that enables the client to connect, find meaning and make sense

 enables the client to be active in their therapy, to actualise change rather than talk about or aspire to it

-provide creative means with which to remedy experience
+provide creative means with which to connect and remedy experience

 Developments in neuroscience over the past 20 years has further underpinned and informed practice as we understand better the science of human relationship, development and behaviour to develop a bio-psycho-social paradigm with which to understand ourselves.

-This new understanding which confirms more traditional therapy roots lead to Rebekah training in Sherborne Developmental Movement.
-This enables participants to have a positive experience of being with another, particular the child and care giver, in a way that promotes physical and mental welbeing setting the child up for long term resilience.
-You can read more about this on other pages.
+This new understanding lead to Rebekah developing an interest in the parent:child relationship and training in Sherborne Developmental Movement.
+This enables participants to have a positive experience of being with themlseves and another, particularly the child and care giver, in a way that promotes physical and mental welbeing setting the child up for long term resilience.
+You can read more about this further in the site.